-Most people assume they’ve done all the hard work once they have formalised their Will.
+Most people assume they've done all the hard work once they have formalised their existing Will.

-But Wills should be considered a living document, meaning they grow and evolve alongside you as your life changes.
+Importantly however, a Will should actually be considered a living document- meaning they grow and evolve alongside you as your life changes.

 In this guide, Safewill explains why it's important to update your Will and how to go about doing it.

-The easiest way to update a Will is by creating a Codicil - a separate legal document which can be used to make minor changes or additions.
-This method should be used to create extra instructions that will still work within your existing Will without confusing or canceling other parts of it.
+The easiest way to update a Will is by creating a Codicil.
+Rather than needing an entire new Will each time you want to make a change, a codicil represents a separate legal document which can be used to make minor changes or additions.
+This method should be used to create extra instructions that will still work within your existing Will without confusing or cancelling other parts of it.

-Like a Will a Codicil must be signed by the Will maker as well as two witnesses.
-This method can be used to change or add an Executor, make a specific gift or bequest or clarify a point in your original Will, for example, if a Beneficiary changes their name after marriage.
+This method has a variety of functions; for example to change or add an Executor, make a specific gift or bequest or clarify a point in your original Will, for example, if a Beneficiary changes their name after marriage.

-There is no hard or fast rule about how regularly you should update a WIll because it all comes down to personal circumstances.
+There is no hard or fast rule about how regularly you should update a Will because it all comes down to personal circumstances.
 A figure you might see floating around recommends updating your Will every 3-5 years.
-This is a good basis, but there are also a series of triggers you should be aware of which should prompt you to update your Will.
+This is a good basis, but there are also a series of triggers you should be aware of which should create a prompt for you to update your Will at any point.
+These include:

 Your relationship status changes through marriage, divorce or a de facto relationship;